 = Peak flow for that fixture

-This calculation should be performed for each type of fixture in the kitchen that needs to be served, and the sum of the peak flows used to calculate the capacity needed in the grease trap.
+This calculation should be performed for each type of fixture in the kitchen that needs to be served.
+For examples of this calculation, including averaging multipliers, see our Big Dipper sizing sheet (metric) or Trapzilla sizing sheet.

 Managing solids and longer distances

-In situations where there are a lot of solids entering the wastewater, we recommend a solids strainer be used to ensure the grease interceptor operates at maximum efficiency.
+In situations where a lot of solids enter the wastewater, we recommend adding a solids strainer to ensure the grease interceptor operates at maximum efficiency.

-If the grease trap or point-source grease interceptor is installed more than 6 feet (1.95 m) from the fixture, we also usually recommend a Vented Flow Control Assembly be used to control flow rates at higher pressures.
+If the grease trap or point-source grease interceptor is installed more than 6 feet (1.95 m) from the fixture, we also recommend a Vented Flow Control Assembly to control flow rates at higher pressures.

 If you have questions, please contact us.
 Our experienced technicians and engineers are always willing to consult with you.